 By Scott Moffatt, PPG

-This article is the fifth in a series of five articles intended to help architects and other building professionals more effectively color-match architectural metal coatings so that:
+This article is the third in a series of five intended to help architects and other building professionals more effectively color-match architectural metal coatings so that:

 1. Building components arrive on the job site coated in the colors specified; and

 2. Components produced by different coatings applicators appear as a coordinated whole when installed together on a building.